-No matter how you answered, I’m going to show you how to get to the point where you are speaking with loads of confidence, comfort, and ease.
+No matter how you answered the above questions, I’m going to show you how to get to the point where you are speaking with loads of confidence, comfort, and ease.
 You’ll even be able to project your voice when speaking in a low voice.

 Remember louder doesn’t create a powerful voice.
 Loud is… well.. just loud.

-Let’s dive into step 1, you need to find your “true” speaking voice and speaking pitch.
-An easy way to do this is to recite something you know well.
+Let’s dive into the first step, you need to find your “true” speaking voice and speaking pitch.
+The best way to do this is to recite something you know well.

 When you properly engage your diaphragm, it should go pretty quick.
 Keep this in mind when you inhale before you speak.
 If it doesn’t feel the same then your breath support will most likely be off and you will be speaking from your throat rather than your diaphragm which enables you to project your voice.